 About to welcome your first baby and not sure what to do?
 Discover 5 tips for new dads in the newborn stage to survive and thrive.

-Not too long ago, men weren’t expected (and sometimes even allowed) to be in the delivery room.
-Fathers still doted on their children, but in their own ways, such as providing for the family and doing the “fun” side of parenting.
+Not too long ago, men weren’t expected (or sometimes even allowed) in the delivery room.
+Fathers still doted on their children, but in their own ways, like providing for the family and being the “fun” parent.
 This left the business of caring for kids on mom’s lap.

 Dads, I’m talking to you today.